marisudris/frontend-mentor-stats-preview-card-component/README.md

 ### Continued development

-Going forward I think I'll do more research on extrinsic vs intrinsic CSS sizing and more on responsive images, since I left like I'm doing a little too much ad-hoc styling.
+Going forward I think I'll do more research on *extrinsic* vs *intrinsic* CSS sizing and on responsive images, since I left like I'm doing a little too much ad-hoc styling on them.

 ## Author